The challenge of explaining the results of the study of Non-HIV Transmission of the Partner Study. To read through and reflect long ...

 Getting to that point means associating 35 years of deeply entrenched fears against HIV and people who have HIV and challenge the old and unproven assumption that condoms are always needed to prevent HIV transmission.
 And the stigma of political premises and practices of influence even within the field of HIV prevention.

 There is also the fear of being the first.
-At this point, only the Terrence Higgins Trust in the UK said "Undetectable = not infectious" or "negligible risk."
-None of the major journals on HIV and federal public health agencies in the United States are even close to saying it.
-There is a much higher comfort level to continue to be cautious and risk averse, and indicate that there is a lower risk, but there is still a risk.
-So in a sense, people with HIV are still a grenade, smaller but still a grenade.
-And therefore, misinformation and stigma of HIV continues!
+At this point, only the Terrence Higgins Trust UK said "Undetectable = Non-infectious" or "negligible risk."
+None of the major journals on HIV and federal public health agencies in the United States are even close to saying so.
+There is a much greater comfort level in remaining cautious and risk averse, and indicate that there is a lower risk but there is still a risk.
+So, in a sense, people with HIV are still a grenade, smaller, but still a grenade.
+And, therefore, the disinformation and stigma of HIV continue!

 Editor's Note: The Stigma exists because it was planted by scientists as the principle, a disease of people "Reprochável behavior" and opportunistic religious, who said it was the "Wrath of God" ...

-As long as these messages are not undone, and the print media, television or radio here in Brazil, seem to have no interest in doing this, with the honorable exception of MTV, this stigma will not disappear!
-A little further down comes an affirmation saying that treatment is also prevention.
+As long as these messages are not undone, and the print, television or radio media here in Brazil do not seem interested in doing this, with the honorable exception of MTV, this stigma will not disappear!
+A little further down comes an affirmation that treatment is also prevention.
 But in this case, I ask, How much money will you get out of it?
 Would all people have access to this?
 Who would pay?
 And who could not tolerate the remedies organically?
 What a Damn Hell !?

 Bruce Richman founded the Campaign for access to prevention

 There was a breakthrough last week in the United States: the pioneer Demeter Daskalakis, MD, MPH, Deputy Commissioner of the Office of Prevention and Control of HIV / AIDS, Department of Health of New York City became the first public official in the country to support officially the "negligible risk" when he read the opinion of the CAP.
-Undetectable Primer /Consensus Statementalong with other experts globally recognized on this topic in the United States, Australia, Switzerland and Denmark (including Myron Cohen, MD, Andrew Grulich, PhD, Jens Lundgren, MD, DMSc, and said Vermazza).
-Many of the PAC Community partners will be changing their positions to send similar messages in the coming months.
+Undetectable Primer /Consensus Statement together with other globally recognized experts on this topic from the United States, Australia, Switzerland and Denmark (including Myron Cohen, MD, Andrew Grulich, PhD, Jens Lundgren, MD, DMSc, and Vermazza).
+Many of the PAC Community partners will be shifting their positions to deliver similar messages in the coming months.

 Why is PARTNER so important to your disclosure?
 Other studies, such as the HPTN 052 study, also proved that the treatment is prevention?